DOWNLOAD & COMPLETE the forms. Have the completed forms with you for your appointment:

 - Recheck appointments usually are between one to two hours long.
 Dr. Schwartz provides the best care possible for you and your pet; her time is devoted to making sure that you live happily ever after with your companion animal.

-What Do I Bring to My Pet’s Behavior Consult?
+How Do I Prepare For My Pet’s Behavior Consult?

-- Please DO bring your pet!
-Unless there are special circumstances that make this impossible, Dr. Schwartz does need to see both you AND your pet to properly diagnose and evaluate your pet over time.
+- Dr. Schwartz needs to see both you AND your pet to evaluate your pet.

-- If your pet has been on medication for this or any other behavior problem in the past, please bring PILL BOTTLES with you so that Dr. Schwartz can make a note of it and consider why the medication may have failed and what other medication, if any, might be recommended to help your pet.
+- If your pet has been on medication for this or any other behavior problem in the past, it may be helpful to show Dr. Schwartz the PILL BOTTLES for accuracy.
+It will be important to provide all details of previous medication to understand why these may have failed and what other medication, if any, might be recommended to help your pet.

 - In some cases, laboratory tests and other diagnostics may be repeated or recommended at the time of your appointment to get precise updates on your pet’s health.
 This can be important to clarify a suspected underlying cause or to plan an effective treatment.
-Your pet’s lab results and consult summary will be shared with your referring veterinarian.
-If your pet is on psychoactive medication, repeating laboratory tests periodically is critical to proper management.
-We want to evaluate your pet’s health and tolerance to medication over time.
+Your pet’s lab tests will be done by your primary care veterinarian, so be sure to remind them to share test results with Dr. Schwartz.
+If your pet is already taking psychoactive medication, periodic laboratory retesting is essential to proper management, and to evaluate your pet’s health and tolerance to medication over time.

 “A hundred years from now, it will not matter